hypermedia-app/creta/docs/talos.md

 > [!WARNING]
 > Merging resources which contain blank nodes will result in duplicate values

+To skip resources which already exist, use `prefix talos: <existingResource:skip>` instead.

 ### Splitting resource directories

 A project can save its resources in multiple directories to keep its API-specific set separate from the default generated from `knossos init` or to prepare environment-specific sets so that developers can  quickly populate their local database.